7 Signs Your Child is Having Trouble Making Friends

 We all make mistakes, but a child with social anxiety will view being corrected in front of others as a nightmare.
 If your child is likely to run away, cry, get angry, etc. because they were corrected on a mistake, this is a sign that they may need intervention for social anxiety.

 Overall, there are plenty of signs of social anxiety in children.
 Every child has their own unique traits and experiences.
 The most important thing is that your child feels that she is loved and supported.
 If your child struggles to make or keep friends or seems anxious in social settings, consider The Brain Balance Program.
-Brain Balance has worked with over 25,000 children and their families, and we know we can help yours, too.
+Brain Balance has worked with over 50,000 individuals and their families, and we know we can help yours, too.